mozilla/anodejsholidayseason/localization/localization_part_2.md

 ### Extract the Strings

+In the last post, we installed **i18n-abide** with

+    npm install i18n-abide

+Amoung other command line tools, it provides `extract-pot`.
+To extract strings into a `locale` directory, we would use this command.

     $ ./node_modules/.bin/extract-pot --locale locale .

+`extract-pot` creates a .POT file, which is a PO file Template.

 This script will recursively look through your source code and extract Strings.

-So how does `extract-pot` create these PO files?
+So how does `extract-pot` create these POT files?
 You can use traditional GNU Gettext utilities, but we've also written a Node module `jsxgettext`, which is a nice cross platform way to go.
 `extract-pot` uses `jsxgettext` behind the scenes.

 jsxgettext parses your source files looking for uses of Gettext functions, and then it extracts just the String part.
 It then formats a PO file, which is compatible with any other Gettext tool.

-Here is an excerpt from a PO File.
+Here is an excerpt from a POT File.

     #: resources/views/about.ejs:46
     msgid "Persona preserves your privacy"